Predictive Oncology (POAI) versus Its Competitors Financial Review

 |$143.93 million

-Predictive Oncology’s competitors have higher revenue and earnings than Predictive Oncology.
-Predictive Oncology is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Predictive Oncology’s peers have higher revenue and earnings than Predictive Oncology.
+Predictive Oncology is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 Profitability

-This table compares Predictive Oncology and its competitors’ net margins, return on equity and return on assets.
+This table compares Predictive Oncology and its peers’ net margins, return on equity and return on assets.

 |Net Margins